freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/business-card-lab/index.md

 superBlock: front-end-development
 ---

-## Introduction to the Learn CSS by Designing a Business Card
+## Learn CSS by Designing a Business Card

-This is a test for the new project-based curriculum.
+In this lab, you'll create a business card and style it using CSS